redecentralize/redecentralize-website/_posts/blog/2021-01-18-centralization-is-a-danger-to-democracy.md

 Individual instances are run by different people or communities, using [different software](https://fediverse.party/), and each has their own rules.

 These rules are enforced using [moderation tools](https://docs.joinmastodon.org/admin/moderation/), some of which are simply not possible in a centralised network.
-Not only are moderators able to block or silence particular accounts, but also block (or, "*defederate from*") whole instances which cater to abusive users &mdash; which is inconceivable if the whole network is a single "instance".
+Not only are moderators able to block or silence particular accounts, but also block (or, “*defederate from*”) whole instances which cater to abusive users &mdash; which is inconceivable if the whole network is a single “instance”.

 Additionally, each user has the ability to block or silence threads, abusive users, or whole instances, too.
 All this means that the response to abusive users can be fine-tuned.
 Because Fediverse communities run their own instances, they care about keeping any abuse or discrimination at bay, and they have the agency to do just that.